SwathiKeshavamurthy/FitandFine-React-P5/README.md

 - [**React Router**](https://reactrouter.com/): A collection of navigational components that compose declaratively with your application.
 - [**Axios**](https://axios-http.com/): A promise-based HTTP client for making requests to the backend API.
 - [**React Toastify**](https://fkhadra.github.io/react-toastify/): A React library for notifications.
 Allows you to add notifications to your app with ease.
-- [**Font Awesome**](https://fontawesome.com/): A popular icon set and toolkit used to add vector icons and social logos to the project.

 ## Backend
 - [**Django**](https://www.djangoproject.com/): A high-level Python web framework.